AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 &nbsp;**Ability Score Increase.** Increase your Intelligence, Wisdom, or Charisma Score by 1, to a maximum of 20.

-**Otherworldly Casting.** You always have the *Invisibility* spell and one 1st-Level spell of your choice prepared, and can cast these spells using any Spell Slots you have.
+**Underworldly Casting.** You always have the *Invisibility* spell and one 1st-Level spell of your choice prepared, and can cast these spells using any Spell Slots you have.
 The 1st-Level spell must be from the Conjuration or Necromancy schools of magic.
 You can also cast these spells once without expending a Spell Slot or requiring Material components, and you regain the ability to do so when you finish a Long Rest.
 Your Spellcasting Ability for these spells is the ability increased by this feat.

 {{pageNumber,auto}}
 {{footnote PART 2 | CHARACTER OPTIONS}}